netukorg/netukweb/netuk1.md

 # Draft Meeting Agenda

 The PC are working on the [agenda for the event >>](https://indico.netuk.org/event/1/timetable/#20240708.detailed){: .btn}.
-In the meantime, here is a draft schedule:
+In the meantime, here is a draft schedule :

 <html>
 <head>